harness/developer-hub/docs/chaos-engineering/use-harness-ce/chaos-faults/windows/windows-network-loss.md

 ## Prerequisites
 - Ensure that the [prerequisites](/docs/chaos-engineering/use-harness-ce/chaos-faults/windows/prerequisites) are fulfilled before executing the experiment.
-- Verify that [Clumsy](https://jagt.github.io/clumsy/download.html) is installed on the Windows VM, since it is essential for this experiment.
+- Verify that [Clumsy](https://app.harness.io/public/shared/tools/chaos/windows/clumsy-0.3-win64-a.zip) is installed on the Windows VM.

 ### Mandatory tunables